Offer in Compromise

 Application Process

-Our experienced team of tax attorneys assists in preparing IRS Form 656-B, IRS Form 433-A (for individuals) or Form 433-B (for businesses)
+Our certified team of IRS debt attorneys assists in preparing IRS Form 656-B, IRS Form 433-A (for individuals) or Form 433-B (for businesses)

 Legal Support

-Our expert tax debt attorneys provide rigorous support throughout your application process.
+Our expert offer in compromise lawyers provides rigorous support throughout your application process.

 Why Do You Need a Professional Tax Attorney?